 The transmission of medical data between devices composing the IoMT and the server enables the remote healthcare system to continuously monitor and treat patients in real time.
 However, the sensitive nature of the data exchanged represents a high interest for cyber-attackers, who, in case of a successful attack, can cause severe repercussions for the patient, ranging from violation of privacy to death.
 In addition, the heterogeneous nature of the devices used increases the surface of attack, which requires the design of a secure architecture for the IoMT.

-In this context, (Gao and Thamilarasu, 2017) in \cite{gao2017machine} proposed a solution to detect attacks that target connected medical devices based on ML methods.
-Learning the normal behavior of the connected medical device allows the detection of any deviation from this behavior and generates a warning notification sent to the patient.

-The ML model is deployed in an external device that monitors the network and performs an analysis to detect an anomaly.
-To test their solution, the authors used three datasets of different sizes generated by a Castilia simulator \cite{OMNeT_based_simulator} to test and evaluate the performance of the DT compared to SVM and k-means.
-After performing the different tests, they found that the DT has higher accuracy, generates fewer false positives, and is faster in training and prediction.
+One such proposal was made by (Gao and Thamilarasu 2017) in their paper \cite{gao2017machine}.
+Their proposed solution involves using ML methods to detect attacks targeting connected medical devices by learning the normal behavior of the device and identifying any deviations from it.
+The ML model is deployed on an external device that monitors the network and alerts the patient if an anomaly is detected.
+To test the effectiveness of their solution, the authors used three datasets of different sizes generated by a Castilia simulator \cite{OMNeT_based_simulator} and evaluated the performance of DT compared to SVM and k-means.
+After conducting various tests, the authors found that DTs provided higher accuracy, generated fewer false positives, and had a faster training and prediction time.

 In another work performed by (Al-Shaher and al., 2017) in \cite{al2017protect}, they proposed to protect the private healthcare system from known viruses, worms, spyware, and denial-of-service attacks by designing and implementing an Intelligent Healthcare Security System (IHSS).
 The IHSS integrates the firewall, network intrusion detection subsystem, and web filter.
 The IHSS is intended to enhance the capabilities of these network protection systems using artificial intelligence approaches.
 The authors use MLP activated by wavelet transform to classify network traffic.
 The intrusion detection subsystem uses a wavelet neural network to determine which type of attacks are occurring by solving the multi-class problem.
 In web filters, they use Wavelet Neural Network to detect malware.
 After evaluating their method, they obtained 93\% accuracy with two hidden layers and 90\% with one hidden layer.